 Are you getting enough sleep?

-Sleep is essential to the proper functioning and healing of our bodies.
+Getting enough sleep is essential to the proper functioning and healing of our bodies.
 Good quality and quantity of sleep can help with memory, metabolism, mental health, cardiovascular health, athletic performance and most importantly immune function.
 Studies show that people who don’t get quality sleep or who aren’t getting enough are more likely to get sick after being exposed to a virus, such as a common cold virus.
 Lack of proper night time rest can also affect how fast you recover, if you do get sick.

 In other words, quality sleep is an essential requirement for your immune system to work properly.